eldridgea/blog/content/post/raspberry-pi-soundbar-soundmachine.md

 I used [gunicorn and systemd](https://edmondchuc.com/deploying-python-flask-with-gunicorn-nginx-and-systemd/) here to make sure that the Flask app starts on every reboot using port 4000.

 Once this is done I can now start and stop my soundmachine by having something hit the `/play` api endpoint.
 I decided to use my already existing Home Assistant for this.
-Home Assistant is a really cool home automatino project that allows integrating all sorts of things including REST endpoints.
+Home Assistant is a really cool home automation project that allows integrating all sorts of things including REST endpoints.

 I edited the confguration.yaml file to add the endpoints to Home Assistant.
 (The address for my Pi’s Flask app is 192.168.2.29:4000)